Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 `ExecuteTrajectories` iterates through the joints to assign a new `xDrive.target` value based on the ROS service response, until the goal trajectories have been reached.
 Based on the pose assignment, this function may call the `Open` or `Close` gripper methods as is appropriate.

 - Return to Unity.
-Select the RosConnector GameObject.
+Select the RosConnect GameObject.
 Disable the SourceDestinationPublisher component by toggling off the script's checkmark in the Inspector window.
-Add the `TrajectoryPlanner` script to the RosConnector object.
+Add the `TrajectoryPlanner` script to the RosConnect object.

 ![](img/3_swap.gif)